SamyOteroGlez/larawesomecrud/README.md

 ###Custom Templates

-The best power of this plugin relies on you making your own templates and generating the code the way you like
+You can customize your own templates

 Run this command: